The Source Stabilized Galerkin Formulation for Linear Moving Conductor Problems with Edge Elements: Numerical Validation

 \subsection{Simulation Results for 2D version of the problem}

 The 2D simulation involves the problem setup, shown in Fig. \ref{system2D}.
+The corresponding finite element mesh is shown in Fig. \ref{2dmesh}.
 The physical parameters of the problem are as follows.
 The conductor has a width of $d = 0.5m$, its conductivity is $\sigma=7.2 \times 10^6 Sm^{-1}$ and its velocity is $u_z = 50 ms^{-1}$.
 Simulations were carried out to test the stability of the proposed formulation; stable solutions are observed.
 A sample simulation result showing the reaction magnetic field $b_x = \partial A_z / \partial y - \partial A_y / \partial z$ with $Pe=200$ is displayed in Fig. \ref{2dMCvalid}.
 The Fig. \ref{2D_MC_EdgeA} shows the $b_x$ obtained from the standard Galerkin formulation and the Fig. \ref{2D_MC_ElemA} shows the same from the proposed formulation.
 It can be seen that the proposed formulation gives a stable solution without any numerical oscillations.

 In the nodal formulation, it was possible to obtain the analytical expression for the peak errors due to the numerical oscillation \cite{su2}.
 This is because, the nodal formulation can be reduced to 1D and the resulting finite element equation in the difference form can be solved.
 The following expressions of peak errors are derived in \cite{su2}.
 Analytical error in the standard Galerkin formulation: